NATIONAL OYSTERS ROCKEFELLER DAY

 While other restaurants serve similar dishes, only historic Antoine’s (founded by Antoine Alciatore, Jules Alciatore’s father in 1840) serves the original Oysters Rockefeller.
 Food Network’s Alton Brown even told us on Good Eats that Alciatore took the recipe to his grave.
 Others have tried to determine the finer ingredients without success.
 Only Antoine’s and the Alciatore family have the authentic recipe.

-Having served over three million, five hundred thousand orders of Oysters Rockefeller and counting, Antoine’s recipe has withstood the test of time and garnered the praises of culinary critics.
-Each order since 1889 has been numbered.
-Even today’s customers will receive their privileged number identifying their place in the history of Oysters Rockefeller.
+Having served over 3.5 million orders of Oysters Rockefeller, and counting, Antoine’s recipe has withstood the test of time and garnered the praises of culinary critics.
+Since 1889, the restaurant has numbered each order.
+Even today’s customers receive their privileged number identifying their place in the history of Oysters Rockefeller.

-If you are near Antoine’s, stop in to savor a taste of history and use #NationalOystersRockefellerDay to share on social media.
+Have you tasted the flavor of authentic Oysters Rockefeller?
+Tell us what you think.
+If you are near Antoine’s, stop in to savor a taste of history and share using #NationalOystersRockefellerDay on social media.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!